best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 ## The RAP Minimum Viable Product

 In order to achieve these benefits, at a minimum a Reproducible Analytical Pipeline must:
-- Minimise manual steps, for example copy-paste, point-click or drag-drop operations.
+- Minimise manual steps.
+Manual steps include copy and paste, point and click or drag and drop operations.
 Where it is absolutely necessary to include a manual step in the process this must be fully documented as described below.
 - Be built using open source software which is available to anyone, preferably [python](https://www.python.org/) or [R](https://www.r-project.org/)
 - Deepen technical and quality assurance processes with [peer review](https://best-practice-and-impact.github.io/qa-of-code-guidance/peer_review.html) to ensure that the process is reproducible and that the below requirements have been met
 - Guarantee an audit trail using [version control software](https://best-practice-and-impact.github.io/qa-of-code-guidance/version_control.html#why-do-we-need-version-control), preferably Git